fastify/fastify-oauth2/README.md

 - `fastify.customOauth2.getAccessTokenFromAuthorizationCodeFlow`
 - `fastify.customOauth2.getNewAccessTokenUsingRefreshToken`

-## Usage with Typescript
+## Usage with TypeScript

-Type definitions are provided with package.
-Decoration are applied during runtime and are based on auth configuration name.
-One solution is leverage typescript declaration merging to add type-safe namespace.
+Type definitions are provided with the package.
+Decorations are applied during runtime and are based on auth configuration name.
+One solution is to leverage TypeScript declaration merging to add type-safe namespace.

 In project declarations files .d.ts